Treat Trading as You Would a Business

 Lack of consistent discipline is the major reason for failure.
 When we speak of discipline, we are referring to strictly following your trading rules and plan.

 Why would a trader not follow these common sense rules?
-Usually, because they are focused on how much money they can make, not on controlling losses.
+Usually, because they are focused on their returns, not on controlling losses.

 Buying securities on margin is a form of leverage with borrowed money.
 Financial leverage enhances value without increasing your investment.